ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

   ACK for 12000 ACK’ed=2000 : cwnd+=0; cwnd=20000
 ~~~~~~~~~~

-Note: This round maxFS was not increased and cwnd was increased limited to 2*maxFS.
+Note: This round maxFS was not increased and cwnd was limited to 2*maxFS.

 Round 3, the sender has 4000B to send in 4 packets (MSS=1000B), cwnd=20000